Headers and Footers

 In the default configuration, the colour of the Navigation Menu is set to White.
 This can be changed as follows:

 • Select the required background colour from the Group Style sidebar.
-In selecting the colour, ensure that the contrast between the text and background is maximised.
+In selecting the colour, ensuring that the contrast between the text and background is maximised.

 • Save the modified header